-Parsing Rules requires a Cortex XDR Pro per TB license and Account Administrator and Instance Administrator permissions.
+Parsing Rules requires a Cortex XDR Pro per GB license and a user with Cortex Account Administrator or Instance Administrator permissions.

 The Parsing Rules file consists of multiple sections of these three types, which also represent the custom syntax specific to Parsing Rules.

 INGEST—This section is used to define the resulting dataset.

 COLLECT—(Optional) This section defines a rule that enables data reduction and data manipulation at the Broker VM to help avoid sending unnecessary data to the Cortex XDR server and reduce traffic, storage, and computing costs.
 In addition, the

 COLLECTsection is used to manipulate, alter, and enrich the data before it’s passed to the Cortex XDR server.
 While this rule is optional to configure, once added this rule runs before the

 CONST—(Optional) This section is used to define strings and numbers that can be reused multiple times within Cortex Query Language (XQL) statements in other